varigence/docs/bimlflex/reference-documentation/DvAppendPointInTime.md

 # Append Point In Time

-The string to append to Point In Time names
+The string to append to Point In Time table names.

 Notes:
 * This setting is part of the `Data Vault Naming` settings category.
 * The default value for this setting is `PIT`.